bueda/ops/README.md

 ### fab setup

 A shortcut to bootstrap or update a virtualenv with the dependencies for this project.
-Installs the pip requirements in `common.txt` and `dev.txt` and initializes/updates any git submodules.
+Installs the pip requirements files listed in `env.pip_requirements` and `env.pip_requirements_dev` and initializes/updates any git submodules.

 It also supports the concept of "private packages" - i.e. Python packages that are not available on PyPi but require some local compilation and thus don't work